MINE’S A PINT — New England Breweries

 The six states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
 Here are some of the most popular for 2014.
 Great live music and food are part of the fun.

 - The Connecticut Craft Brewers’ Beer Festival, Naugatuck, Connecticut.
-(May 17, 2014) — The state’s longest running beer tasting event celebrates its 20th anniversary this year; 50 breweries and brew pubs, 200+ craft brews.
+(May, 2015) — The state’s longest running beer tasting event celebrated its 20th anniversary in 2014; 50 breweries and brew pubs, 200+ craft brews.

 - Maine Brewers Festival, Portland, Maine (November 1, 2014) — Includes 15+ local breweries.